Jackyyingxin/Global-continuous-tool-path-with-controllable-local-direction/README.md

 # Global-continuous-tool-path-with-controllable-local-direction
-##  Our code consists of four main modules.
+##  Our code consists of three main modules.
 At first, you need to input the mesh model into the slicer to generate 2D connected region.
 A 2D connected region is saved as seperate inner and outer contours.
 Our slicer refernces the paper "An Optimal Algorithm for 3D Triangle Mesh Slicing" .
 ### 1.Two-dimensional continuous toolpath generation:
 In this moudle you can generate the continuous toolpath in any fill angle for the inputed 2D connected region.
 The input to this module are a 2D connected region  $\mathbf{R}$ consisting of inner and outer contours, fill angle $\alpha$ and fill interval w.
 This moudle have four main algorithms.